 As Forbes notes, when Goodell took over in 2006, the average NFL franchise was worth less than $900 million and had profits of $31 million.
-Ten years later, those numbers had jumped to $2.5 billion and $101 million.
+A decade later, those numbers had jumped to $2.5 billion and $101 million.
 Those are impressive numbers.

-The NFL is growing, too.
+The NFL, including its football operations and business functions, is growing, too.
 Right now, NFL’s annual revenue is at about $15 billion and is trending toward Goodell’s goal of $25 billion by 2027.

 What is Roger Goodell’s Net Worth?